North Carolina’s DWI Implied Consent Law and Blood and Breath Test

 • of the right to seek an independent alcohol test—in addition to that ordered by the officer—upon release.

-After giving this advisement, the arresting officer will typically ask the driver to sign a form confirming he or she was advised and understood.
+After giving this advisement, the arresting officer will typically ask the driver to sign a form confirming that the driver was advised and understood.
+(N.C.
+Gen. Stat. § 20-16.2 (2025).)

-Blood Testing.
-Officers also have the option of requesting that a driver take a blood alcohol test in lieu of or in addition to a breath test.
-Prior to giving such a test, the officer is supposed to give the implied consent advisement.
+Officers also have the option of requesting that a driver take a blood alcohol test instead of or in addition to a breath test.
+Before giving such a test, the officer is supposed to give the implied consent advisement.
 If the driver refuses the test or is unconscious, law enforcement can require a blood sample to be taken from the driver only with a search warrant.
-(Drivers who are ultimately convicted of DWI based on a blood test may end up having to pay a $600 lab fee for the testing.)
+(Drivers who are ultimately convicted of DWI based on a blood test might end up having to pay a $600 lab fee for the testing.)
+(N.C.
+Gen. Stat. §§ 7A-304, 20-16.2 (2025); State v.
+Romano, 369 N.C.
+678 (2017).)

 Although criminal penalties aren't imposed for chemical test refusals, the fact that a driver refused testing is generally admissible in criminal court to prove a DWI.
-So, the State may still be able to prove its case even without the results of a chemical test indicating the driver's blood alcohol content.
+So, the State might still be able to prove its case even without the results of a chemical test indicating the driver's blood alcohol content.
+(N.C.
+Gen. Stat. § 20-16.2 (2025).)

 FACING A DUI?